-- Roaster names will be anonymous to the public identified only with a three digit number, sourced bean location(s) and highlight descriptors.
+- Roaster names will be anonymous to the public identified only with a three digit number, some basic roast info and highlight descriptors.

 - Our outreach on the road will collect, collate and summarize customer feedback for each roaster who is officially part of the process/program.

-- We will seek to offer waterfront delivery to NYC and NJ.
+- We will seek to offer retail delivery in NYC,Philly and Boston.

 - We will send finished product to roasters/cafes for use at their facilities or for them to sell themselves.